Skip to content

 Is credit management the same as collections?

-Credit management and collections are not the same things.
-However, they are closely related to one another and are often managed by the same department.
+Credit management and collections (procedures for collecting unpaid bills) are not the same thing.
+However, they are closely related to one another.
+And they are often managed by the same department.

-Both credit management and collections fit part of the wider order-to-cash (O2C) process
+Both credit management and collections are a part of the wider order-to-cash (O2C) process.
+Order-to-cash covers:

 The main components of credit management